Security & Compliance

 HIPAA Compliant

-T.38 real-time protocol — fax content is never stored in transit.
+Trusted by healthcare organizations for HIPAA-compliant fax at scale.
+Fax content is never stored in transit.
 BAA available on request.

 Independently audited security controls.
 Report and trust page available on request.